sassoftware/ci360-extensions/ci360-scg-connector/README.md

 ## Overview

-CI360 integration to Syniverse Communication Gateway using CI360 Connector Framework.
-CI360 Syniverse Connector supports outbound SMS and MMS messages using SCG APIs.
+CI360 SCG Connector provides integration to Syniverse Communication Gateway using CI360 Connector Framework.
+CI360 Syniverse Connector supports outbound SMS/MMS, WhatsApp and WeChat messages using SCG APIs.
+It enables marketing end-users to send SMS, MMS, WhatsApp and WeChat messages to their customers using CI360 External System Task.

 ### Connector Architecture